thebuzzstop/StateEngineCrank/docs/_source/SleepingBarber.rst

     SleepingBarber simulation Customer state diagram.

-    This image was created using PlantUML with the UML contained in the Customer.py docstring.
+    This image was created using PlantUML with the UML contained in the Customer.py docstring :ref:`SleepingBarberCustomerUml`.

 Barber Module
 -------------